 - 0.1% glucose: If only glucose is fermented, only enough acid is produced to turn the butt yellow.
 The slant will remain red.

 - 1.0 % lactose/1.0% sucrose: If lactose or sucrose or both sugar are fermented, a large amount of acid will produce which turns both butt and slant yellow.
 So the appearance of yellow color in both slant and butt indicates that the isolate has the ability to ferment lactose or sucrose or both.

 - Iron (ferrous sulfate): Indicator of H2S formation

 - Phenol red: Indicator of acidification (It is yellow in acidic condition and red under alkaline conditions).

 Why Sucrose is added to TSI Agar?

-Addition of sucrose in TSI Agar permits earlier detection of coliform bacteria that ferment sucrose more rapidly than lactose.
+Addition of sucrose in TSI agar permits earlier detection of coliform bacteria that ferment sucrose more rapidly than lactose.
 Adding sucrose also aids the identification of certain gram-negative bacteria that could ferment sucrose but not lactose.
-Other basic understanding is TSI Tube contains butt (poorly oxygenated area on the bottom) slant (angled well-oxygenated area on the top).
+Another basic understanding is TSI tube contains butt (poorly oxygenated area on the bottom) slant (angled well-oxygenated area on the top).

 - Combine the ingredients, and adjust the pH to 7.3